markushinz/socket-gateway/README.md

 ### A) Map DNS names

 This is both the easiest and best way to use the gateway.
-Create a file `hosts.json` as described above to map dns names of the outer layer to the request targets.
+Create a file `hosts.json` as described above to map DNS names of the outer layer to the request targets.

 Keep in mind that multiple A or CNAME DNS records can point to the same outer layer 🥳!

+The schema is fixed to "https" and the port is fixed to "443".

 ### B) Prepend host to path